#1: Decide to sell or hold

 Commissions are expensive, I get that.
 So if you’re going to hire an agent, hire the agent that will do the best for you.
 It may not be the biggest, most productive agent, but the one that your gut tells you they have your back.

-Here’s some do’s and don’ts when hiring an agent:
+Do’s & don’ts when hiring an agent

 - Don’t hire a family member, unless they have proven to be worthy of your business